NeoTrix2000/Simple-MSIL-Compiler/README.md

 * Instance members may also be called: `aa.ToString();`.
 * Managed arrays: when the array indexes appear before the variable name, the array is allocated as either an MSIL array or a multidimensional array of objects.
 Such arrays can only be used or passed to functions; you cannot do anything that would be equivalent to taking the address of the related managed objects.
 For example: `int [5]aa;`.
 * C++ constructors: Will use `newobj` to call a managed version of the constructor and create an object
+* MSIL Strings: `@"<string>"` makes an msil string.
+As in C#, it is taken literally.
+If you need to use escape sequences but still want an MSIL string (because in some contexts the c-style string won't be auto-converted) use string concatenation: `@"""<C-style escaped string>"`
-* #pragma netlib allows loading a .net assembly programmattically.
+* `#pragma netlib <library>` allows loading a .net assembly programmattically.
 For example to get access to MessageBox do the following:
-	#pragma netlib System.Windows.Forms
+	`#pragma netlib System.Windows.Forms`
-	using namespace System::Windows::Forms
+	`using namespace System::Windows::Forms`
+	...
+	MessageBox.Show("hello","message box");

 ## Runtime Environment
 Set the environment variable `OCCIL_ROOT` to the Orange C path for it to find include files and add the OCCIL executables to the path: